Muhammad2775/ProfitLens/README.md

 The purpose of ProfitLens is to simulate a real-world retail transaction system capable of managing sales, calculating totals, storing transactional data, and generating meaningful business insights.

-Rather than focusing on UI complexity, the project emphasizes the internal architecture and logic that power a POS system, making it ideal for demonstrating Object-Oriented Programming principles in a practical context.

 ## Core Features

 ### Transaction Management